manuelro/angular-left-behind/README.md

 ##Directive options
 The directive comes bundled with multiple options, like custom classes names for the element and body, and leaving point definition; these options are detailed below:

-###`left-behind`
-This is the directive itself.
+1.`left-behind`: This is the directive itself.
 It's contents will be used as the classes for the tracked element.